Clash Detection UI#

 When you click the menu icon, you can see several options:

-Enable Debug Logging: Checking this to turn on debug logging and diagnostic messages.
+Enable Debug Logging: Check this to turn on debug logging and diagnostic messages.